Why Not Burnley?

 Our collective ambition for 2027 is to create projects that involve, engage and inspire local people, creating new public art, theatre, film, music, literature, digital and more.
 It will be the start of a new chapter for Burnley, creating a legacy of projects and programmes that take us into an exciting future.

-Burnley is getting ready for it’s Year of Culture in 2027 – are you?
+Burnley is getting ready for its Year of Culture in 2027 – are you?

 If you would like to be part of the conversation then register your interest here or get in touch with csteels@blcgroup.co.uk and follow our @CultureBurnley Facebook Page